niyaan21/thereportgenscholar/README.md

 *   **Comprehensive Report Generation:** Automatically generates structured, multi-section academic-style reports with sections like executive summary, literature review, methodology, results (with chart suggestions), discussion, and references.
 *   **File-Powered Guided Reporting:** Upload documents (TXT, MD, PDF, DOCX) and provide specific guidance to generate tailored reports based on the file's content.
 *   **Voice-to-Text Research Notes:** Capture ideas, notes, and observations on-the-go using audio input.
 Transcribed notes can be edited and saved locally in the browser.
+*   **Interview Transcription & Analysis:** Upload audio/video files for automated transcription and AI-powered thematic analysis, sentiment detection, and key insight extraction.
 *   **Mind Map Concept Extraction:** Analyzes text input to identify a main idea and key concepts with related terms, providing a structured starting point for mind mapping.
+*   **Text-to-Speech for Reports:** Listen to generated report sections with AI-powered audio playback.
 *   **Secure User Authentication:** Robust Firebase authentication (Email/Password, Sign in with Google).
 *   **Intuitive User Interface:** Clean, modern, and responsive UI built with Next.js, ShadCN UI, and Tailwind CSS.
 *   **Downloadable Outputs:** Export reports in structured JSON and formatted PDF.
 *   **User Dashboard:** View activity stats (local), get daily research sparks (prompts), and quickly access features.
 *   **Account Settings:** Manage profile, preferences (theme, notifications, interface - saved to `localStorage`), and research/voice note history (with export/import for research history).
-*   **Dynamic Particle Background:** Visually engaging background that adapts to light/dark themes.
+*   **Dynamic Particle Background:** Visually engaging background that adapts to light/dark themes (disabled on mobile for performance).
 *   **Basic Keyboard Shortcuts:** Quick navigation and actions for power users.

 ## 🚀 Planned Future Features

 Foss AI is continuously evolving.
 Here are some of the exciting capabilities on our roadmap:

-*   **Interview Transcription & Analysis:** Upload audio/video files for automated transcription and AI-powered thematic analysis, sentiment detection, and key insight extraction.
-(Placeholder UI exists)
 *   **Plagiarism Detection:** Integrated similarity checking for generated content to ensure originality and proper attribution.
-(Placeholder UI in report view)
+(Enhanced placeholder UI exists).
 *   **Multi-language Support:** Capabilities to conduct research, process inputs, and generate reports in a variety of languages.
+(Placeholder UI exists).
+*   **Note-taking Apps Integration:** Direct synchronization of research notes, summaries, and reports with popular platforms like Notion and Obsidian.
+(Placeholder UI exists).
+*   **Custom Report Templates:** Ability for users to create, save, and share report templates tailored to specific academic fields, journal requirements, or organizational standards.
 *   **Research Timeline Visualization:** Interactive tools to create and visualize research project timelines, milestones, and progress.
-*   **Note-taking Apps Integration:** Direct synchronization of research notes, summaries, and reports with popular platforms like Notion and Obsidian.
+(Placeholder UI exists).
 *   **Research Network Visualization:** Tools to map and explore connections between researchers, published papers, institutions, and key topics within a field.
 *   **Ethics Compliance Checker:** AI-assisted review to help identify potential ethical considerations and ensure research aligns with relevant guidelines.
-*   **Custom Report Templates:** Ability for users to create, save, and share report templates tailored to specific academic fields, journal requirements, or organizational standards.
+(Placeholder UI exists).
 *   **Advanced Keyboard Shortcuts:** A comprehensive set of keyboard shortcuts for power users to navigate and operate Foss AI features with maximum efficiency.

 ## ⌨️ Keyboard Shortcuts